Tetris14/react-tic-tac-toe/README.md

-# portfolio
-a repo for my web portfolio in React
+This is where i'll push my web portfolio made in React